LTC Home Visitors Policy

 Types of Visitors

-● Essential Visitors - There are no limits on the total number of essential visitors allowed to come into a home at any given time.
-Essential visitors may continue to visit the home when there is an outbreak in the home or area of the home or when a resident has failed screening, is symptomatic or in isolation.
+• Essential Visitors - There are no limits on the total number of essential visitors allowed to come into a home at any given time.
+Essential visitors may continue to visit the home when there is an outbreak of communicable disease, an outbreak of public health significance, an epidemic or pandemic, or another emergency, subject to applicable laws.

 Under O. Reg.
 246/22 s.
 4, a caregiver is defined as an individual who:

-General visitors may be advised to postpone all non-essential visits if the home has been directed by their local public health unit during an outbreak to restrict general visiting.
+General visitors may be advised to postpone all non-essential visits if the home has been directed by their local public health unit during an outbreak to restrict general visiting or in the event of another emergency.
+An emergency is defined as an urgent or pressing situation or condition presenting an imminent threat to the health or well-being of residents and others attending the home that requires immediate action to ensure the safety of persons in the home.

 All visitors must familiarize themselves with education and training on Infection Prevention and Control (IPAC) measures including respiratory hygiene, IPAC practices and proper use of Personal Protective Equipment.
 See Education Resources at the end of this policy.